 Introducing live video to your online content mix is a fantastic way to reach out to your audience, create a buzz and stand out from the competition.

-If done correctly, live video can be not only more effective but also easier to produce that regular, staged video.
-Often, all you’ll need is a smartphone, a stable internet connection and a bit of enthusiasm.
+What’s more, live video can be easier to produce that regular video, often requiring only a smartphone, stable internet connection and a bit of enthusiasm.

 Things you can do with live video

-There are mainly two types of uses live video is particularly well-suited to, as far as races go:
+There are mainly two types of uses live video is particularly well-suited for:

 - Producing spontaneous, exciting promo clips of your race and course